Sun Basket’s Organic Meal Kits Are Not Totally Organic, According To Complaints

 “Sun Basket is riding a wave of consumer desire for health-focused diets,” said Natan Reddy, intelligence analyst at CB Insights.
 “Sun Basket has differentiated itself from the larger meal kit space, reporting both strong revenue growth and customer retention.
 These defining factors most likely gave Sun Basket a leg up when raising its most recent round of funding.”

 But what happens when the thing that distinguishes a company turns out to be complex — even “slightly murky”?
-“As Sun Basket's health-focused meal kit offerings are the linchpin of its brand – any controversy or uncertainty surrounding nutritional value could pose a threat to further growth,” Reddy said.
+“As Sun Basket's health-focused meal kit offerings are the linchpin of its brand, any controversy or uncertainty surrounding nutritional value could pose a threat to further growth,” Reddy said.

-ERSP believes Sun Basket should disclose that it use organic ingredients “wherever possible” to be clearer, but the company argued that consumers do “not understand the use of the phrase ‘organic and sustainable’ to mean that a company offers solely organic ingredients,” the ERSP decision explained.
+ERSP believes Sun Basket should disclose that it uses organic ingredients “wherever possible” to be clearer, but the company argued that consumers do “not understand the use of the phrase ‘organic and sustainable’ to mean that a company offers solely organic ingredients,” the ERSP decision explained.

 “To some extent, it’s splitting hairs,” Zbar said.
 “We’re not perfect but we’re really striving to provide a high-quality kit that’s transparent. ...
 Frankly, a lot of people don’t even know what organic means.”